tardate/LittleArduinoProjects/Electronics101/FireflyKit/README.md

 In theory, the vibration motors and LED circuits operate independently, but in practice when the motors are activated it drops the battery voltage sufficiently to turn off the LED.
-This may just be true with a partially used battery, but the effect is pleasing.
+This may only be true with a partially used battery, but the effect is pleasing.

 ### Build Log